jcgohlke/bengohlke.com/_tutorials/04-swift-control-flow.md

 As you can see above, the `switch` block is bounded by a set of `{}` braces.
 The value that you're "switching" with is listed after the reserved keyword `switch`.
 Each possible outcome is listed inside the braces as a `case`.
 A few notes about cases: values can be chained together (see the third case), they can be a range (every number between the lower and upper bound, see the fourth case), and Swift requires every `switch` block to include a `default` case (see the final case).
 The default is a catch-all to cover possible values that haven’t been enumerated by specific cases.

-NOTE: the value switched can be of any object type, a difference with some other languages that restrict the data types possible.
+**NOTE:** the value switched can be of any object type, a difference with some other languages that restrict the data types possible.
+{: .notice--warning}

 Bottom line: many different cases can be listed (and each case can have multiple lines of instructions), but at runtime, since the value of the switched variable or constant (in this example, `a`) will only be satisfied by one case, only one block of instructions will run.
 All other cases will be skipped.